Responsible Dog Ownership

 - Keep your dog inside or confined to the garage or garden shed at night.

 Uralla Shire Council has a local government policy in regards to how many dogs are allowed on a property subject of Orders pursuant to Section 124 of the Local Government Act 1993.
 Keeping several dogs on private property can have a negative impact on your neighbours.
-The council may act on complaints about noise or environmental health issues related to keeping multiple dogs on private property.
+Council may act on complaints about noise or environmental health issues related to keeping multiple dogs on private property.

 The number of dogs allowed on a property depends on the property size: